Mental Illness Awareness Week

 National Mental Illness Awareness Week (MIAW) is October 6-12, 2019.
 This week is marked by community education efforts in all 50 states to raise awareness that mental illnesses are treatable medical conditions, and that there is help and hope for children and adults with mental illnesses and their families.
 You can arrange a speaker from NAMI’s In Our Own Voice program or Speaker’s Bureau for your organization.
 Find a list available presentations, here.

 Some MIAW Events

-Wednesday World Mental Health Day (sponsored by WHO) (October 10) World Mental Health Day is observed on October 10 every year, with the overall objective of raising awareness of mental health issues around the world and mobilizing efforts in support of mental health.
+Thursday: World Mental Health Day (sponsored by WHO) World Mental Health Day is observed on October 10 every year, with the overall objective of raising awareness of mental health issues around the world and mobilizing efforts in support of mental health.
 The Day provides an opportunity for all stakeholders working on mental health issues to talk about their work, and what more needs to be done to make mental health care a reality for people worldwide.

-Thursday: National Depression Screening Day (October 11), pioneered by the organization Screening for Mental Health, which emphasizes that “checking in on your mental health is as important as checking in on your physical health.”
+Thursday: National Depression Screening Day, pioneered by the organization Screening for Mental Health, which emphasizes that “checking in on your mental health is as important as checking in on your physical health.”
 Several websites offer this.
 Here is one: https://screening.mentalhealthamerica.net/screening-tools

 NAMI Minnesota offers free classes at a Super Saturday for Children’s Mental Health Awareness.